xiaozhengxu/Interactive-Calculus/README.md

 #### Getting started
 This module requires the installation of scipy, numpy, OpenCV, and pygame.

 To install these in a linux system:
   $ sudo apt-get install python-pygame

   $ sudo apt-get install python-opencv

-$ sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose
+  $ sudo apt-get install python-numpy python-scipy

 To install these in a windows system:

 pygame:
 http://www.pygame.org/download.shtml

 opencv-python:
 http://docs.opencv.org/3.1.0/d5/de5/tutorial_py_setup_in_windows.html#gsc.tab=0

 scipy and numpy:
 http://www.numpy.org/

 #### Usage
 To use the program, run main.py.

 Input:
 Draw with you mouse by clicking and moving it across the screen.
 Draw with open cv by pressing space, moving a tennis ball in your hand, and pressing space again when you are done.

 Features:
-Move curves by clicking and dragging the curve.
-See derivatives and integrals change along it.
+Click and dragging the curves to see how the derivative and integral change.

-Press 't' to show tangents
+Press 't' to see tangent lines.

 #### Authors
-Matthew Beaudouin-Lafon, March Saper, Xiaozheng Xu
+(https://github.com/MatthewBeaudouinLafon "Matthew Beaudouin-Lafon"), (https://github.com/mesrumpled "March Saper"), (https://github.com/xiaozhengxu "Xiaozheng Xu")

 Attribution to http://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/ for Open CV object tracking.